zdj/themes/README.md

   - different hues and shades of green, with a single red error color

 **Dimmed_Monokai**
+  - a port of the Textmate Dimmed Monokai theme.

+**Ciapre**
-  - a iTerm and Jetbrains IDE port of the Textmate Dimmed Monokai theme.
+  - a port of the Textmate Dimmed Monokai theme.